eshusingh/Sales-Insights-Data-Analysis/README.md

 # Sales-Insights-Data-Analysis-
--Study the data of a company to draw meaningful insights on sales and thus help in the flourishment of  the business.
+-Study the data of a company to draw meaningful insights on sales and thus help in the flourishment of  the business (with complete AIMS Grid).

 # Business Request -
 We want to improve our internal sales reports are move from static reports to dashborads.